transpect/docx2tex/README.md

 * works on Windows, Linux and Mac OS X

 ## run docx2tex
-You can run docx2tex either with a comfortable bash script or the calabash shell script
+You can run docx2tex with a bash script (Linux, Mac OSX, Cygwin) or the calabash shell (Windows) script

 ### via bash
 ```